shammern/TDT4145-Datdat/README.md

 This project is developed as part of **TDT4145 - Datamodellering og Databasesystemer** and is implemented using **VS Code** and **SQLite3**.
 It focuses on designing and managing a relational database to support various use cases in database management.

+The example database [`data/Example_DB.db`](data/Example_DB.db) is a fully initialized database with all use cases executed.
+It serves as a backup in case the initialization fails for any reason.

 ### **Project Contributors:**
 - Erik Alexander Standal
 - Torstein Pundsnes